This meeting was held on 26 January 2021

-Oxford for Europe virtual meeting with Ian Dunt and Tony Connelly
+Oxford for Europe virtual meeting with Tony Connelly and Jonathan Lis

 Jointly hosted by Oxford for Europe and Grassroots For Europe

-This meeting is an opportunity to reflect on what has happened to our country and to consider how we should respond.
+This meeting presented an opportunity to reflect on what has happened to our country and to consider how we should respond.

 On 1st January the UK left the transition period.
 We were informed that the UK would ‘prosper mightily’ Is this happening?
 Are the scales starting to fall from the eyes of those who voted Brexit?
 Is this the time to reconcile ourselves to the reality of Brexit?
 Or is it the time to hold those responsible to account?

 Both of our speakers are eminent and highly respected commentators on Brexit.
-We look forward to a lively discussion.
+We had a lively discussion.

 Tony Connelly is Europe Editor for RTÉ, Ireland’s public broadcaster.